BOAT, SWIM, CAMP, VACATION, VIEW MANCHAUG POND!

 Sutton State Forest/Purgatory Chasm is a unique natural landmark running for a quarter of a mile between granite walls rising as high as 70 feet.
 Hiking trails, visitor center with facilities and picnic tables make it a popular destination for picnickers and hikers alike.

 100 acres of gardens and horse pasture, forests and wetlands cascade from the roadside overlook of the Manchaug Pond Foundation’s preserved Beaton Farm offering a unique view-shed to the 380 acre Manchaug Pond.

 No hunting, horseback riding, boating, vehicles, drone or remote control toy usage, or walking/hiking is permitted on the property in order to protect the extensive water resources in the watershed, ensure the public safety of the many visitors to neighboring Waters Farm as well as the many horses in residence at the private stable, and adhere to the policies and privacy of neighboring properties which must be crossed to gain access to the woodland areas of the Beaton Farm.
-Hikers are allow on the Waters Farm property trails according to their rules and policies.
+Hikers are allow across the road on the neighboring Waters Farm property trails according to their rules and policies.
 Educational events and programs sponsored by the Manchaug Pond Foundation are scheduled and advertised in advance for public benefit.

 Of utmost importance is: